|High||High|| Use active system control and feedback testing within the control envelope. |

 |Medium||Low||Add expertise.
 This is an unacceptable risk.
 DO NOT OPERATE THE SYSTEM.|

 OR Ignore detection and wait till consequences reveal attacks.

 |Low||Low||Ignore detection and wait till consequences reveal attacks.|

 Malicious component and composite alteration is problematic because of its effect on the internal assumptions of the systems.
 For example, assumptions of stability are violated when components don't act as modeled or models are altered to mismatch components they are intended to model.
 While this problem cannot be solved in the general sense, deteciton is feasible in many cases based on the differential complexity of making consistent alterations across an entire system.

 wait till consequences reveal attacks.

-Passive analysis used history from ICS components to perform analysis of historical events and detect potential circumstances when the ICS did not operate properly according to its modelled implementation.
+Passive analysis used history from system components to perform analysis of historical events and detect potential circumstances when the system did not operate properly according to its modelled implementation.
 As such, it is a passive restrospective way to detect alteration or misoperation based on data produced by the system under scrutiny.

 Redundancy and consistency checking.

 The use of redundant (separate and different) systems to detect inconsistencies between redundant components and cause the composite to tollerate faults can cover faults caused by intentional alterations to the extent that the redundnacy is sufficiently separate and different so as to mitigate the induced alterations.
 However, enough alteration will always be able to produce system failures.
 To the defined level of simultaneous faults in the identified fault models, redundancy should be designed so as to produce inconsistencies from each identified situation that are sufficiently differentiable from iconsistencies to prevent one set of inconsistencies from masking as another one.